-Often gaps need to be sealed for purposes other than fire, we can provide expert guidance and advice on sealing for air leakage and acoustic separation between different elements of structure.
+Often gaps need to be sealed for purposes other than fire and we can provide expert guidance and advice on sealing for air leakage and acoustic separation between different elements of structure.

-Coated Batts are used to provide fire and acoustic barriers for voids created by the passage of services in both dry wall and masonry walls, and floors.
-The Batts can also be used to form a blank seal in wall and floor voids and seal gaps between elements of the structure (e.g. curtain walling to cladding) Batts are manufactured from Rockwool material coated with a flexible and resilient layer of fire resistant material.
+Coated batts are used to provide fire and acoustic barriers for voids created by the passage of services in drywall partitions, masonry walls and floors.
+The batts can also be used to form a blank seal in wall and floor voids and to seal gaps between elements of the structures such as. curtain walling to cladding.
+Batts are manufactured from Rockwool material coated with a flexible and resilient layer of fire resistant material.

-This is ideally suited to being cut around service penetrations and other elements of structure ensuring that a complete and robust fire compartment has been installed.
+This is ideally suited to being cut around service penetrations and other elements of structures ensuring that a complete and robust fire compartment has been installed.

-Fire Compound provides higher strength fire seals, generally in floor openings to take foot traffic, around service penetrations.
-Fire Compound is a formulated gypsum based mortar which provides strength and is light weight.
+Fire compound provides higher strength fire seals and is generally used in floor openings that are required to take foot traffic around service penetrations.
+Fire compound is a lightweight formulated gypsum or cement-based mortar which provides strength as well as a fire-rated seal.

 Different compositions of compound offer differing load bearing capacities and additional circumstances (such as acoustic requirements) need to be considered when selecting the appropriate compound for application.